The amazing ingredients in green tea! The secret to cancer prevention and Helicobacter pylori eradication

 In particular, the age at death from cancer was found to be approximately three years later for men and seven years later for women than for those who drank little or no tea.

-However, it is important to take into account that these survey results suggest that people who drink a lot of tea are more health conscious and may be leading healthy lifestyles in general, not just tea drinking.
+Of course, we need to take into account the fact that these survey results suggest that people who drink a lot of tea are more health conscious and may be leading healthy lifestyles in general, not just tea drinking.

 Therefore, simply drinking a lot of green tea does not necessarily prevent cancer.